No medals for kindness

 Vietnam 1965 – Capt.
 Gordon Rozanski flew into Landing Zone X-Ray in the Ia Drang Valley on the supply helicopter.
 He was the supply officer for the 1st Battalion 7th Cavalry Regiment of the 1stCavalry Division (Airmobile).
 It was the first full-scale battle between American and North Vietnamese troops.

-The chopper landed he jumped off and started unloading supplies as bullets ripped into the side of the aircraft.
+As the chopper landed he jumped off and started unloading supplies as bullets ripped into the side of the aircraft.
 He picked up wounded lying on the ground and laid them inside the chopper.
 Several bodies were brought over by soldiers who had wrapped their fallen friends in green rain ponchos.

 “Some of the guys had dressings on their wounds, some did not.
 I held bandages on faces, on sucking chest wounds.
 One man whose arm was almost gone needed a tourniquet.
 We were lying on the floor of the chopper.
 They were stacked on each other.
 The ships were overloaded.
 We just couldn’t stop.
 It had to be done.
 I wasn’t going to let somebody die because I might get my hands bloody,” Rozanski recalls.
 He flew supplies in, and dead and wounded out, day and night for two days.